HelpMe-Pls/Life-Engineering/Frontend/CSS/Typography and Images.md

 ## Responsive and proportion
 - Images by default have a `min-width` of their intrinsic width.
 - Different screen res needs different image res accordingly to properly display them.
 The `srcset` property is essentially a "plural" version of `src`.
 The browser will scan through the list of `srcset` and apply the first one that matches.
-  Consider using the `<picture>` tag if you want to support *multiple* different file *formats*.
+- Consider using the `<picture>` tag if you want to support *multiple* different image *formats*.
 It allows us to use modern image formats in a safe way, by providing backwards-compatibility for other browsers:
 ```html
 <!-- the <picture> element behaves like a <span>, an inline wrapper that wraps around the <img> tag.
 We can use it to our advantage and treat an <img> as a Flex item
 -->